 Show Low, located in the White Mountains, an Arizona winter wonderful, is a great place to celebrate the holidays.

-The Show Low Shines annual Christmas light parade takes place December 3rd, starting at 6 p.m.
+The Show Low Shines annual Christmas light parade takes place in early December.
 Floats are hosted by Show Low local businesses, as well as community groups and local families.
-This year’s parade theme is “Storybook Christmas.”
-For more information, visit the City of Show Low’s event page.

 9. Tumbleweed Tree Lighting Ceremony & Parade of Lights, Chandler